taymiya/orocommerce/README.md

 3. Download PDF
 4. Send PDF by Email as attachement

-# now you can create PDF ..
+# Now you can create PDF ..

 For more resource and courses About OroCRM visit Our blog : http://www.taymiya.com